Church & Dwight Co. Inc. (CHD) Shares Up Despite Recent Market Volatility

-Church & Dwight Co.
-Inc. (NYSE: CHD)’s stock price has gone rise by 0.10 in comparison to its previous close of 93.49, however, the company has experienced a -1.53% decrease in its stock price over the last five trading days.
+The stock of Church & Dwight Co.
+Inc. (NYSE: CHD) has increased by 0.80 when compared to last closing price of 91.72.
+Despite this, the company has experienced a -1.57% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/30/21 that Supply-Chain Crisis Has Companies Asking if They Should Still Advertise

 Is It Worth Investing in Church & Dwight Co.
 Inc. (NYSE: CHD) Right Now?